 A. It is not clear from your question as to why you are not a candidate for Balloon Sinuplasty.
 If it is because of the deviated septum limiting access to the sinuses, the nasal septum can be repaired as part of the sinus surgery.
-Balloon Sinuplasty is a safe, durable and effective procedure to manage many types of sinus disease involving the maxillary, frontal and sphenoid sinuses.
+Balloon Sinuplasty is a safe, durable and effective procedure to manage the symptoms of many types of sinus disease involving the maxillary, frontal and sphenoid sinuses.
 If the ethmoid sinus is involved, then Balloon Sinuplasty can be combined with ethmoid sinus surgery (hybrid procedure) to manage the disease.
-You should ask your physician why your disease cannot be managed with Balloon Sinuplasty.
+You should ask your physician why your disease cannot be addressed with Balloon Sinuplasty technology.

 Q. I have had sinus infections and pressure for years.
 Within the past four years it has gotten really bad.
 I feel like I can’t breathe, which makes my chest feel heavy.
-I take decongestants very often, which isn't good because I have high blood pressure.
-I am now dealing with snoring.
-Some nights it is very bad!
+I take decongestants very often, and I am now dealing with snoring.
 I have gone to my ENT and he has advised me that I am a candidate for Balloon Sinuplasty.
 Will this help with my snoring?

-A. Balloon Sinuplasty is a proven and safe technology to manage chronic sinusitis.
+A. Balloon Sinuplasty is a proven and safe technology to relieve the obstructions associated with chronic sinusitis.
 There are numerous causes for snoring, among which can be nasal obstruction.
 You need to discuss with your physician the causes of your snoring and whether nasal surgery is anticipated to help this.
 Balloon Sinuplasty can address sinus disease, but would not be expected to affect snoring.

 Q. I’ve been using an OTC nasal spray for years and am experiencing the rebound effect from this.
 Does Balloon Sinuplasty help to lessen the rebound symptoms?
 I’m afraid of having sinus surgery because I've heard it can damage the nerves in your nose and contribute to a stuffed up nose and difficulty breathing.